 - weekly class meeting via Microsoft Teams

-- weekly email from the teacher to check in and set challenges
+- daily email from the teacher to check in and set challenges

-- some digital pre-recorded teaching of new and modeled concepts
+- digital pre-recorded teaching of new and modeled concepts for maths and English

 - where appropriate, some teacher feedback to praise, motivate or develop the child

 - an encouragement to share work with the school so we can celebrate activities that are happening

 - Links to the whole school assemblies that are happening (Monday and Friday) and an invite to participate from home